digital-chemistry-laboratory/morfeus/docs/local_force.rst

 The xtb program can provide the Hessian as well as the normal modes and normal mode force constants.
-The files *hessian* and *xtb_normalmodes* are generated by the xtb program as a results of a frequency calculation.
+The files *hessian* and *xtb_normalmodes* are generated by the xtb program as a result of a frequency calculation.
 The recommended approach for both the local modes method and the compliance method matrix is to use the *hessian* file.